Neta2393/Read-Me-2-Times/README.md

 ---

 ## License
-  License used for this project - GNU AGPLv3
+  License used for this project - MIT
   * For more information on license types, please reference this website for additional licensing information - [https: //choosealicense.com/](https://choosealicense.com/).